menttofly/titan/README.md

 # titan

-> A bot built with [Probot](https://github.com/probot/probot), which can receive github webhook and interacting with GitHub
+> A bot built with [Probot](https://github.com/probot/probot), which can receive Github webhooks and interacting with GitHub

 ## Setup